Tachytaenius/pokestygian/README.md

-# Pokémon Crystal
+# Pokémon: Stygian Version

-This is a disassembly of Pokémon Crystal.
+This is a disassembly of Pokémon Crystal, turned into a hack.

-It builds the following roms:
+It builds the following ROMs by default:

 * Pokemon - Crystal Version (UE) (V1.0) [C][!].gbc `md5: 9f2922b235a5eeb78d65594e82ef5dde`
 * Pokemon - Crystal Version (UE) (V1.1) [C][!].gbc `md5: 301899b8087289a6436b0a241fbbb474`